Application for Casual Teaching

 The daily and hourly rates of pay represent total entitlements in relation to casual employment except for the possibility of the accrual of a long service leave entitlement (all periods of employment accumulate to count towards eligibility for long service leave purposes, provided there is no break in service of greater than 12 months), and the minimum required percent superannuation benefit.
 Teachers paid at casual rates do not have entitlement to personal leave, maternity leave, recreation leave, stand-down with pay or to payment for public holidays.

-A statement of service must be on the letterhead of a recognised employing authority and indicate:
+- the official letterhead of a recognised employing authority

 - the date of commencement

 - any/all leave without pay including the total number of days taken, if nil this must be indicated

 - where the employment was; and whether full-time or part-time